Heritage railway

-A heritage railway or heritage railroad (US usage) is a railway operated as living history to re-create or preserve railway scenes of the past.
+A heritage railway or heritage railroad (U.S. usage) is a railway operated as living history to re-create or preserve railway scenes of the past.
 Heritage railways are often old railway lines preserved in a state depicting a period (or periods) in the history of rail transport.

 Definition

 The British Office of Rail and Road defines heritage railways as follows:...'lines of local interest', museum railways or tourist railways that have retained or assumed the character and appearance and operating practices of railways of former times.
 Several lines that operate in isolation provide genuine transport facilities, providing community links.
 Most lines constitute tourist or educational attractions in their own right.
 Much of the rolling stock and other equipment used on these systems is original and is of historic value in its own right.
 Many systems aim to replicate both the look and operating practices of historic former railways companies.

 Infrastructure

 Heritage railway lines have historic rail infrastructure which has been substituted (or made obsolete) in modern rail systems.
 Historical installations, such as hand-operated points, water cranes, and rails fastened with hand-hammered rail spikes, are characteristic features of heritage lines.
 Unlike tourist railways, which primarily carry tourists and have modern installations and vehicles, heritage-line infrastructure creates views and soundscapes of the past in operation.